mike-remo/solutions/README.md

-My solutions for HackerRank and LeetCode challenges
+My MS-SQL solutions for HackerRank and LeetCode challenges